Taking Care of Your Heart: Everyday Habits That Can Help

 The best way to do this is to make sure the calories you consume do not exceed the calories you burn.
 Being overweight increases your risk of heart disease because excess body weight forces your heart to work harder and less efficiently.

 If you’re overweight, losing 5-10 percent of your body weight can significantly reduce your risk of heart disease.
-If you need to lose, focus on a gradual weight reduction of up to a kg per week.
+Gradual weight reduction of up to a kg per week is often discussed in general health advice.

 C. Get Moving

-Regular exercise is essential for a healthy heart.
-Exercise helps control cholesterol levels and body weight, and reduces blood pressure.
-And because your heart is a muscle, it gets stronger with regular exercise like any other muscle in your body.
+Regular exercise is associated with heart health.
+Exercise helps control cholesterol levels and body weight, and is linked with healthier blood pressure.
+And because your heart is a muscle, it responds to physical activity like other muscles in your body.

-• Park at the far end of the parking lot when you go to the mall.
+- Parking at the far end of the parking lot when going to the mall.

-• Get out of your chair regularly to avoid being sedentary for long periods.
+- Getting out of a chair regularly to avoid being sedentary for long periods.

 D. Don’t Smoke